New York Semi-Truck Accident Lawyer

 Who Is Liable in a New York Semi-Truck Accident Claim?

-• The trucking company that hired the driver or provided the truck
+- The trucking company that hired an unqualified driver or provided an unreliable truck

-• A truck mechanic or truck maintenance company
+- A truck mechanic or a truck maintenance company

 The Severity of Semi-Truck Accidents in New York